 Every sponsor has the responsibility to help their new team members get started right.
 My goal today is to help you do that.
 Part of doing that is doing the initial training call or initial training meeting with your new distributor.
-Ideally, you want to do this within 72-hours of someone joining your team.
+Ideally, you want to do this within 24 to 48-hours of someone joining your team.

 Listed below, I will share my best tips on what to do during that initial training with your new rep. This might vary slightly by company, but this should give you a 90% solution.
 Follow this simple agenda and you will be well on your way.

-The first thing you should do during the initial training is spend five minutes and get to know each other.
+The first thing you should do during the MLM Initial Training is spend five minutes and get to know each other.
 Find out about their family, where they are from, their hobbies, what they like to do for fun, their education, work experience, etc. Show the person you care about them as a person.
 Keep it short and sweet, but make sure you do the proper introductions, especially if you don’t already know the person well.

-2. Find Out WHY They Joined and Learn Their Goals
+2. Find Out WHY They Joined & Learn Their Goals

 3. Brief Product Overview

-Your next step is to spend about 10 minutes and do a quick product overview.
-Show them a few of the popular products, share your product story and talk about the different product lines.
+Your next step is to spend about 10-minutes and do a quick product overview.
+Show them a few of the company’s popular products, share your product story, and talk about the different product lines.
 Give them some samples of different products to try out.
-Tell them what you like about the products, which ones you sell the most of and talk about which products might benefit your new distributor the most.
+Tell them what you like about the products, which ones you sell the most of, and talk about which products might benefit your new distributor the most.